|

 It contains naphtha (petroleum), which has been linked to DNA damage and cancer.

 A great alternative is Earth Friendly Furniture Polish.
-I really, really like this stuff!
-And it gets an A rating according to the EWG.
+I really, really like this stuff, and the EWG gives it an A rating.

-This furniture polish is ammonia-free, phosphate-free, chlorine-free, glycol and glycol ether-free, enzyme-free, dye-free, and free of petroleum ingredients.
+This furniture polish is free of ammonia, phosphate, chlorine, glycol and glycol ether, enzymes, dyes, and petroleum ingredients.

 You can buy it on Amazon or Thrive Market.